smilegupta/portfolio-smilegupta/README.md

 ```

   if (needHelp === true) {
-     var emailId = "guptamiley3012@gmail.com";
+     // email is the best way to reach out to me!
-     // email is the best way to reach out to me.
+     const emailId = "guptamiley3012@gmail.com";
      sendEmail(emailId);
   }